Serious Juvenile Crimes in Solano County

 - Certain violent felony crimes

-Contact a Solano County criminal defense lawyer at our law firm to learn more about trial as an adult for a minor in Solano County, and how we can help you avoid this serious situation.
+Contact our Solano County criminal defense lawyers to learn more about trial as an adult for a minor in Solano County, and how we can help you avoid this serious situation.